coleifer/micawber/docs/django.rst

 * html (default ``False``): whether to parse as plaintext or html
 * handler: function used to render metadata as markup
 * block_handler: function used to render inline links with rich metadata
+* text_fn: function to use when parsing text
+* html_fn: function to use when parsing html

 The magic happens in :py:func:`micawber.contrib.mcdjango.extension` -- check out the `source code <https://github.com/coleifer/micawber/blob/master/micawber/contrib/mcdjango/__init__.py>`_ for more details.